luckyluclucas/NextSimpleCommerce/README.md

 Configure Environment Variables:

-Create a .env file in the project root directory by copying the example file (if one exists, e.g., .env.example):
+Create a .env file in the project root directory by copying the example file:

     mv .example.env .env